-- (1) Instead of making a dispute resolution recommendation for an application, the commissioner may dismiss the application. - (2) The commissioner may dismiss the application only if the commissioner is satisfied that the dispute should be dealt with in a court or tribunal of competent jurisdiction. - (3) Also, for an adjudication application, the commissioner may dismiss the application if- - (a) the application is accompanied by an explanation why the dispute the subject of the application should be dealt with by a stated alternative process; and - (b) the parties to the application agree that the dispute be dealt with by the alternative process; and alternative process, for a dispute, means-

-- (c) the commissioner is satisfied, having regard to the nature of the dispute, that the dispute may be dealt with by the alternative process. - (4) If the commissioner dismisses the application, the commissioner must give each party to the application a certificate in the approved form evidencing the dismissal. - (5) In this section-
+- (1) Instead of making a dispute resolution recommendation for an application, the commissioner may dismiss the application. - (2) The commissioner may dismiss the application only if the commissioner is satisfied that the dispute should be dealt with in a court or tribunal of competent jurisdiction. - (3) Also, for an adjudication application, the commissioner may dismiss the application if- - (a) the application is accompanied by an explanation why the dispute the subject of the application should be dealt with by a stated alternative process; and - (b) the parties to the application agree that the dispute be dealt with by the alternative process; and - (c) the commissioner is satisfied, having regard to the nature of the dispute, that the dispute may be dealt with by the alternative process. - (4) If the commissioner dismisses the application, the commissioner must give each party to the application a certificate in the approved form evidencing the dismissal.